Richardson-Bunbury baronets

 The Richardson, later Richardson-Bunbury Baronetcy, of Augher in the County of Tyrone, is a title in the Baronetage of Ireland.
 It was created on 30 August 1787 for William Richardson.
 The family is originally of Scottish descent.
-The second baronet assumed in 1822 his aunt's surname of Bunbury.
+The second baronet assumed in 1822 his grandmother's surname of Bunbury.

 The family seat was Augher Castle, near Augher, County Tyrone.